StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-4-todo/_index.md

 <!-- --- -->

+Is the point of Romans 2:4 to equate passing judgment upon others with showing contempt for God's kindness, forbearance, and patience?
 In a word, no. Verse 4 is set more opposite the "do you think you will escape judgment?" part of verse 3, rather than the "when you pass judgement yet do the same things" part.

 The structure here in Romans 2:3-4 is similar to Matthew 7:3-4, in terms of how the Greek word [ἤ](https://www.blueletterbible.org/lexicon/g2228/esv/mgnt/0-1/) is used in the latter verse in either context.

 In both places, it is *not* a mutually-exclusive or, but rather a construction to introduce an additional question (i.e., interrogative clause) to provide more evidence in another way.
 Thayer's lexicon gives the following cross-references for this sort of usage of [ἤ](https://www.blueletterbible.org/lexicon/g2228/esv/mgnt/0-1/): Matthew 7:4, 9; Matthew 12:29; Matthew 16:26; Matthew 26:53; Mark 8:37; Luke 13:4; Luke 14:31; Luke 15:8; Romans 9:21; Romans 14:10; 1 Corinthians 6:16.

 In Matthew 7 we have: